Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Impact on operating costs

-Competitiveness and opportunities for differentiation
+Competitiveness and differentiation

 Strategies to avoid penalties under Law 7/2022